JasonAntonino/PetClinic_Final_Project/README.md

 # Architecture

-As aformentioned, we decided on using the following tools and technologies to complete the deployment.
+As aforementioned, we decided on using the following tools and technologies to complete the deployment.

 * [Terraform](https://www.terraform.io)